eve-autonomy/v2i_interface/v2i_interface/README.md

 ```

 ### License
+This project includes the following third-party software:

-This Test tool uses tkeasyGUI. tkeasyGUI is distributed under the MIT License.
+- TkEasyGUI Copyright (c) 2024 kujirahand  Licensed under the MIT License.
 For more details, please see [https://github.com/kujirahand/tkeasygui-python/blob/main/LICENSE].